-Earlier this year I launched Playlist Drop.
+In 2021 I launched Playlist Drop.
 A dataset containing 1000 Spotify playlists that are accepting music submissions.
-The full dataset is currently available for $10 and can be viewed in Airtable or downloaded as a CSV.

 Getting placed on Spotify community made playlists is a fantastic way for guitarists to market their music and grow their audience.
 Getting added to a “hot” playlist could result in thousands of new listeners discovering your music.